Skip to content

 For a deeper architectural comparison, see Middleware Architecture — How This Differs from OpenClaw.

-If you decide to switch, see Migrate from OpenClaw for step-by-step instructions and Breaking changes for what to expect.
+See Migrate from OpenClaw for step-by-step instructions and Breaking changes for the full list of what’s removed and what’s new.